platanus/restspec/ROADMAP.md

 # For 0.2 (They require more thoughts)
 - Research pagination strategies and integrating them with `schema_id`.
 - Research some way to generate markdown from a mix of the schemas and endpoints.
 (Like Apiary and others)
+    + Generate whatever kind of markdown.
+    + Generate Apiary Apib type.
+    + Add a way to add texts to some points of the documentation.